hyperledger/indy-hipe/text/digital-signatures/README.md

 TODO provide template in this HIPE directory
 To add a new signature scheme, follow the template which is provided to detail the new scheme as well as provide some test cases to produce and verify the signature scheme is working.

+### Examples

+TODO add example messages with this standard signature format

 ## Drawbacks
 [drawbacks]: #drawbacks